 The William and Mary theater department produced two Shakespeare plays while I was a student.
 I appeared in neither.

 Twelfth Night was the opening show in my freshman year.
 I could have auditioned, but I was intimidated by the upperclassmen.
-It wouldn’t have mattered either way, because I attended the college the same four years as Glennie Wade.
+It wouldn’t have mattered either way, because I attendedthe same four years as Glennie Wade.

 She’s Glenn Close now, but back then she was married to Cabot Wade, whom she met while performing with Up with People.
 The tour gave her several years’ head start on her fellow students.
 She could act, sing, and even dance—a triple threat.
 By the time junior year rolled around, Glennie had taken the lead in everything.
 What, me bitter?
-Maybe a little, though it was hard to resent her success: She was too good.
+Maybe a little, though it was hard to resent her success.
+She was too good.
 The world has since acknowledged her talent, but we saw it firsthand.
 Competing for roles against her brought me face to face with my limitations, a painful reality check.

 In Trojan Women, Glennie was cast as Hecuba.
 It was the only time we were onstage together.
 I was among the nameless women mourning the loss of Troy.
 We wore shapeless robes of heavy, burlap mesh; tennis shoes dyed black; full-face masks; and hip-length trailing veils, all to suggest a Greek chorus of Euripides’ time.
 The veils exasperated us.
 I inevitably sat on mine, which tugged the mask awry.
 With the rest, I made my entrance, settled in my place, pulled my robe down to hide the giveaway soles of my shoes, yanked my mask into place, and wailed, “Women of Troy!”
 The art of coarse acting at its finest.